root676/G08_python_for_geosciences/README.md

 ## French Terminal Roulette

-The French Terminal Roulette programm consists of two classes:
+The French Terminal Roulette programm is implemented through object-orientated python-programming and consists of two classes:

 `Player`, which manages player-specific data.
 An object of the `Player` class stores the `Player`'s name, his available money, and the bets that the user